DanrleiDiegues/danrleidiegues/README.md

-## Hi there 👋
+## Hi there,

-I am Electrical Engineer graduated from the Federal University of Juiz de Fora. 🔭 I’m currently working on Data Engineering, Data Science, Machine Learning projects and learning how to build Agent Solutions to streamline processes.
+Electrical Engineer from the Federal University of Juiz de Fora and MSc Candidate in Computational Modeling for Engineering, with focus on optimization, power systems, and computational methods for energy modeling.
+Additionally, I’m currently working also on Data Science and AI Agent Solutions for Merck Life Science.

 #### ⚡Stacks